kevingstewart/sslo-service-extension-doh-guardian/README.md

   curl -s https://raw.githubusercontent.com/kevingstewart/sslo-service-extension-doh-guardian/refs/heads/main/doh-create-sinkhole-internal-config.sh | bash
   ```

-* **Step 1: Create the sinkhole certificate and key** The sinkhole certificate is specifically crafted to contain an empty Subject field.
+* **Manual Step 1: Create the sinkhole certificate and key** The sinkhole certificate is specifically crafted to contain an empty Subject field.
 SSL Orchestrator is able to dynamically modify the subject-alternative-name field in the forged certificate, which is the only value of the two required by modern browsers.

   ```
   openssl req -x509 -newkey rsa:2048 -sha256 -days 3650 -nodes \